 - Taps rhythmically on the table or desk as he/she works

 - Is sensitive to the environmental noises, like rain on the roof

 - Can easily imitate the voices and inflections of others

 4. Spatial Intelligence–deals with the ability to perceive images.
 These children think in images and are usually the ones able to find missing objects due to their tremendous powers of visual recall.
 They may be the first to notice things that have been changed or rearranged.
 Many are earlier drawers–delighted with shapes, lines and colors.
 These folks are attracted to jigsaw puzzles, mazes, find the hidden picture puzzles and they love to construct things with blocks.
 They have an early sense of proportion and perspective.
-They are also good at reading and constructing maps and discerning objects as they might appear in three dimensional space.
-They are often referred to as daydreamers–starring off into space.
+They are also good at reading and constructing maps and discerning objects as they might appear in three-dimensional space.
+They are often referred to as daydreamers–staring off into space.
 (In David Lazear’s adaptation of Gardner’s work, he expands this concept to include visual intelligence.
 Bob Samples also describes this type of ability as visual.
 See References.)

 Spatial Intelligence – (Picture Smart)

 - Reports clear visual images

 - Reads maps, charts, and diagrams more easily than text

 - Draws figures and pictures that are advanced for age